jlucaspains/blog/_posts/2018-7-7-install-root-ca-in-android.md

 ![Export Certificate]({{ site.url }}/images/posts/ExportCertificate.gif)

 Next, push the .cer to the emulator using adb push command.
 Note that even though I'm pushing the cert to the sdcard it actually shows in a different location.
+I'm not sure why my emulator is doing that but I've seen others that work just fine.
+Just make sure to search in all folders when installing the cert in the emulator.

 <pre class="brush: ps">
 adb push path_to_cert\ca_cert_file.cer /sdcard/ca_cert_file.cer
 </pre>

-Before installing the certificate, you will need to enable device lockscreen security in order to install the certificate.
+Before installing the certificate, you will need to enable device lockscreen security.
 Finally, install the certificate using Settings app:

 ![Import Certificate]({{ site.url }}/images/posts/ImportCertificateAndroid.gif)